Awards for Upside Down House

 Explore the Cultural Quarter

-Discover Leicester's Cultural Quarter with this Digital Guide Book along Rutland Street, from the original shoe and boot factories to the transformation for the creative industries.
+Discover Leicester's Cultural Quarter with this Digital Guide Book along Rutland Street, and its transformation from hosiery and shoe factories to creative industries.

-The walk covers important buildings from all decades and the regeneration since 2000, including the oldest textile factory in the East Midlands and the converted Odeon cinema.
+The walk covers the regeneration since 2000 and important buildings from all decades including the oldest textile factory in the East Midlands.

-Building projects are complex, so we recommend to all of our clients to get professional advice from an architect.
+Building projects are complex, so we always recommend to get professional advice from a registered architect.

 The Royal Institute of British Architects offers Guidance for Domestic Clients on how to prepare for projects and how to achieve the best outcomes.